Wildboar-Software/directory/apps/meerkat-docs/docs/deviations-nuances.md

   not be automatically terminated.
 This is so more entries could be added back to the subordinate DSA, if desired.
 This is NOT the case with a hierarchical operational binding (HOB).
+- When an `addEntry` operation is chained, Meerkat DSA checks if its superior DSE is of type `immSupr`, and that the chained request came from one of the superior DSAs.
+If so, the new entry is marked as having type `cp`.
+This is so the `addEntry`'s `targetSystem` parameter can be used to add new context prefixes beneath a Non-Specific Subordinate Reference (NSSR).
+Having entries of type `cp` beneath an NSSR are essential for list and search operations to work correctly across NHOBs.

 ## The "Never Contributing" Bug